return42/sphkerneldoc/linux_src_doc/include/media/rc-core_h.rst

 dev
     driver model's view of this device

-initialized
-    1 if the device init has completed, 0 otherwise

 managed_alloc
     devm_rc_allocate_device was used to create rc_dev

 sysfs_groups
     sysfs attribute groups

-input_name
+device_name
-    name of the input child device
+    name of the rc child device

 input_phys
     physical path to the input child device